tatdig/BC-message/README.md

 # BC-message

-This may help to "copywrite" matters, by putting extra layer of security.
+This may help to "copyright" matters, by putting extra layer of security.

 Example of saving messages to blockchain TDCoin.